affectiveinfographics/affectiveinfographics.github.io/README.md

-# Smile or Scowl: Looking at Infographic Design Through the Affective Lens
+# Smile or Scowl?
+Looking at Infographic Design Through the Affective Lens

-- corpus
+This respository contains the corpus we collected and the study data generated from our crowdsourcing study.

+## (1) corpus.xlsx
-contains 976 infographics manually collected from information is beautiful award (www.xxx) and visual.ly (www.xxx).
+contains the list of the 976 infographics manually collected from [information is beautiful award](https://www.informationisbeautifulawards.com/showcase?award=2019&type=awards) and [visual.ly](https://visual.ly/view#feature_type=undefined&type=static&).

-- study_data.json
+## (2) study_data.json
-contains the data we collected from a crowdsourcing study. json structure: xxx, xxx, xxx
+contains the data we collected from a crowdsourcing study, organized into a json structure.